The Rolling Stones through the years: How the band became rock icons

 Are the Rolling Stones touring?

-In March 2022, the Rolling Stones announced a new European tour, including three dates in the UK, two in London and one in Liverpool.
+Before that, in March 2022, the Rolling Stones announced a European tour, including three dates in the UK, two in London and one in Liverpool.
 Their 'SIXTY' tour celebrated 60 years of the band and Mick Jagger, Keith Richards and Ronnie Wood promised a show packed full of their classics such as 'Satisfaction', 'Paint It Black', 'Tumbling Dice', 'Sympathy for the Devil' and 'Gimme Shelter', along with some surprises from their half a century of greatest hits.

 The band also took to the stage at American Express presents BST Hyde Park on Saturday 25th June and Sunday 3rd July 2022, and added a third UK date at Anfield Stadium in Liverpool, on Thursday 9th June 2022.